berkeley-stat159/project-alpha/final/README.md

 The Makefile contains recipes to perform the final analysis.

 - `make data`: Performs the all final data analysis that generates data files, which are saved to the `data` subdirectory.
-Many large data files are created from this command.
+Approximately 14 GB of data is created by this command..
 - `make images`: Performs all the final data analysis that generates images, which are saved to `project-alpha/images`.
 This includes all figures required for the report and slides.
 For convenience, images required for the report and